 P.A.I.N.T Community Partner Application

 Arts Integration Menomonie (A.I.M.) partners with local organizations as part of its P.A.I.N.T.
 (Program for Arts Integration for New Teachers) program.
-UW-Stout Early Childhood Education and/or Art Education students participate in 40-hour “internships” over the course of a semester whereby they have opportunities to practice teaching in an arts-based class for the organization.
-In turn, the community organization gains free arts classes (and art supplies) for its participants taught by skilled university students.
+UW-Stout pre-service teachers participate in “internships” over the course of a semester where they have opportunities to practice teaching in an arts-based class at and for the organization.
+The community organization gets free arts classes for its participants taught by skilled university students.

 The P.A.I.n.T program

 P.A.I.N.T.
-(Program for Arts Integration for New Teachers) is a collaborative partnership between the University of Wisconsin-Stout and community organizations in which UW-Stout students gain authentic teaching opportunities through semester-long internships; and community organizations get free art classes for its participants.
-By providing university students with hands-on arts teaching experiences, A.I.M. believes that we can:
+(Program for Arts Integration for New Teachers) is a collaborative partnership between the University of Wisconsin-Stout and community organizations and businesses.
+UW-Stout students gain authentic teaching opportunities through semester-long internships; and community organizations get free art classes for its participants.
+By providing university students with hands-on arts teaching practice, A.I.M. believes that it can:

 Increase the competence, confidence, and well-being of pre-service teachers (university students studying to become teachers).